roosahut/tiralabra/documentation/user_guide.md

 ```bash
 poetry run invoke start
 ```
 Then go to [localhost:8000](http://localhost:8000), and there it is!
 Remember to keep the terminal window open.
+HOX!!
+Lately the app hasn't started rigth after starting the app and the terminal shows an error, but it will work when you refresh the browser a few times :)

 I know that right now I have the build of the frontend on GitHub and use it with that (even though that is not the best practise).
 I did that because I wanted to ensure that the people doing peer reviews on this project can start it even when they don't have npm installed on their computers.